terrimporter/SCVUS_18S_metabarcode_pipeline/README.md

 cat *.stats > R1.stats
 ```

-When you are done, deactivate the conda environment
+When you are done, deactivate the conda environment:

 ```linux
 conda deactivate